mbezjak/napalm/README.md

 ## Configuration
 These environment variables can be set to alter behavior of napalm.

- * NAPALM_HOME - points to where napalm is installed
+ * NAPALM_HOME - points to where napalm is installed (defaults to being automatically determined)
  * NAPALM_USER_HOME - points to a hidden directory in user's home directory (defaults to $HOME/.napalm)
  * NAPALM_PROGRAMS_DIR - points to a directory where programs will be installed